dendroid3/dendroid3/README.md

-# Hi, I'm Denis Wanjohi 👋
+# Hello, I am Denis Wanjohi Mwangi👋

 Welcome to my GitHub profile!
 I'm a first-year **BSc Computer Science** student with a strong interest in **Machine Learning**, **AI**, and **Web Development**.
 I'm passionate about coding, learning new technologies, and building innovative projects.